 Terms of Reference

-Revised version as agreed in Shanghai, October 2018, and amended in London, September 2019
+Revised version as agreed in Berlin, October 2022

-- ICRIS Membership As outlined in the International Agreement, each Society and Associate group or network will appoint an international liaison to represent its interests on matters of international import and to maintain open communication with the other Societies and Associates.
-Collectively, these liaisons are the International Committee of Representatives of Indexing Societies (ICRIS).
+As outlined in the International Agreement, each Society and Associate group or network will appoint an international liaison to represent its interests on matters of international import and to maintain open communication with the other Societies and Associates.
+Collectively, these liaisons are the International Committee of Representatives of Indexing Societies (ICRIS), a group that has no legal persona.

-- ICRIS Chair The chair of ICRIS meetings is the International Coordinator.
-This person sets the agendas for and runs both the formal and informal meetings of ICRIS.
+The chair of ICRIS meetings is the International Coordinator.
+This person sets the agendas for and runs both the formal and informal in-person meetings of ICRIS.
 Further information on this role can be found in the International Agreement.

 - ICRIS Email List